The Royal Oak Photo

 Susannah played a full part in the running of the pub and, using a horse and cart, would often travel to a brewery in Lichfield to collect barrels of beer.
 On one such occasion the horse became unhitched suddenly, the cart fell forward and she was thrown to the ground, hitting her head in the process.
 By all accounts, she was badly concussed and, unfortunately, never fully recovered from her injuries.

 Based on age, small stature, resemblance and his identification by several Old Stonnall people, including Jim Mycock (Bessie White's nephew) and George Clarke, we are now very certain that this is John Furmston, the village blacksmith, who lived nearby, who might have been a regular customer of the pub and whose workshop can be seen in the distant background.
-He is noted as having been a sidesman at the church in the 1930s.
+He is noted as having been a sidesman at the church and as a parish councillor in the 1930s.

 As at least three of the Jones brothers were carters, their horses would have needed to be re-shod periodically.
 It is inconceivable that they were not among Mr Furmston's regular clients.